Mkelsey25/project-1/README.md

 ## Getting Started

-This project uses the Spotify, Ticketmaster and Songkick API's to pinpoint ideal concert tour locations via data visualizations of your favorite artists.
+This project uses the Spotify, Ticketmaster and Songkick API's to pinpoint ideal concert tour locations by showing data visualizations of your favorite artists.
-It is written in HTML5, CSS3, JavaScript/jQuery on the Bootstrap 4.1 framework.
-It uses D3 for visualizations.

 ### Prerequisites